 - At the top of the individual collection, click Export. - Select the file type you want (.csv is recommended; .xlsx types will also be easily accessible). - Select the export file size you want, based on number of posts per file.
-Note that larger file sizes will take longer to download. - Select Deduplicate if you only want one instance of every post.
-This will clean up your data, but will make the export take longer. - Item start date/end date allow you to limit the export based on the date each post was created. - Harvest start date/end date allow you to limit the export based on the harvest dates. - When you have the settings you want, click Export.
+You may want to select a number of posts that will work the program that you will be loading the data into, e.g., Excel. - Select Deduplicate if you only want one instance of every post.
+This will clean up your data, but will make the export take longer. - Item start date/end date allow you to limit the export based on the date each post was created.
+Note that the date you enter will be in the local timezone.
+The date in posts may be in a different timezone, e.g., UTC.
+Appropriate adjustments will be made to account for this.

+- Harvest start date/end date allow you to limit the export based on the harvest dates. - When you have the settings you want, click Export.
 You will be redirected to the export screen.
 When the export is complete, the files, along with a README file describing what was included in the export and the collection, will appear for you to click on and download.
 You will receive an email when your export completes. - To help understand each metadata field in the export, see Data Dictionaries for CSV/Excel Exports.